DeveloppeurPascal/Gamolf-FMX-Game-Starter-Kit/assets/icons/README.md

 The icons have been created specifically for this project.
 Their use is not free of rights.

 The files in this folder have been generated with [Pic Mob Generator](https://picmobgenerator.olfsoftware.fr).

+gameicon-*.* if used for the game compiled in RELEASE configuration debuggameicon-*.* if used for the game compiled in DEBUG configuration